 If you want to add additional money to an existing CD later on, start by reading the fine print on the agreement before you purchase the CD.
 The terms and conditions listed for the CD should state whether or not you can add money down the line.
 If you are unsure of the wording of any of the terms, contact your bank for further information.

 You do not have to give up investing in CDs just because your current CD does not allow you to add additional funds.
 Instead, you can accumulate money and use that money to purchase additional CDs when you have enough to invest.
-The minimum deposit amount on many CDs is as little as $500 (as of 2011), making it easy for you to put new money aside on an ongoing basis.
+Some banks even offer CDs with no minimum balance requirement, making it easy for you to put new money aside on an ongoing basis.
 An extra benefit of this strategy is that if interest rates tick up in the interim, you can get a better rate of return on the money you put into those new CDs.

 Using extra money to purchase new CDs, rather than adding to existing ones, is an excellent way to start building a CD ladder.
 When you build a ladder of CDs, you always have money coming due, and that allows you to either purchase a new CD at a higher interest rate or invest the money elsewhere for a higher return.
 For instance, you could save $100 a month and use that money to purchase a $600 CD twice a year.
 Buying CDs in varying maturities will ensure that one of those CDs is always coming due, thus establishing your ladder and helping you save even more.